luckydimdim/amqp/README.md

 ### Configuration

-Configuration can be created from dsn, that follows [amqp uri spec](https://www.rabbitmq.com/docs/uri-spec).
+Configuration can be created from dsn, that follows the [amqp uri spec](https://www.rabbitmq.com/docs/uri-spec).

 ```php
 <?php